Anatomic and Clinical Pathology

 • They have the ability to integrate information gathered at necropsy with clinical, genetic, and behavioral data, which has the potential to shed new light on the pathogenesis of disease processes and identify phenotypes that may not be immediately apparent with a single-discipline approach.

-• ACPS staff also collaborate with investigators within the CNPRC as well as throughout the country to provide pathology support and expertise.
+• ACPS staff collaborate with investigators within the CNPRC as well as throughout the country to provide pathology support and expertise.
+Consultation with a comparative pathologist at the beginning (or even the middle!) of a project can prevent issues related to animal selection, gross dissection, fixation, and tissue preservation.

 Biospecimen Distribution Program